-Maryland's cottage food law allows individuals to produce and sell certain non-potentially-hazardous foods made in a home kitchen.
-The law applies to small-scale home producers who operate under the $25,000 annual revenue cap.
-Covered products are shelf-stable baked goods, jams, jellies, and similar items that don't require refrigeration to stay safe.
-Your kitchen does not need to be inspected or licensed to qualify.
+Maryland's cottage food law allows individuals to produce and sell certain low-risk, non-potentially-hazardous foods made in their home kitchen.
+The law covers home-based producers who operate as small-scale food businesses without a commercial facility.
+Covered products are generally shelf-stable baked goods, confections, and preserved foods that don't require refrigeration to remain safe.
+You don't need to be a licensed food business to get started.

 Annual Limit